desmond786/CyberProtect_Auth_Automation/README.md

 📋 **Prerequisites**
 Before running the tests, ensure you have the following installed:

-Java Development Kit (JDK): Version 11 or higher.
+Java Development Kit (JDK): Version 17 or higher.
-Apache Maven: For dependency management and test execution.
-Google Chrome: Latest stable version.
+Apache Maven: For dependency management and test execution.(Please install maven) Google Chrome: Latest stable version.
-WebDriver: The framework uses automatic driver management, but ensure Chrome is installed in the default path.
+WebDriver: The framework uses automatic driver management, but ensure Chrome is installed in the default path.(Updated Chrome)

 ⚙️ **Configuration & Test Data**
 All environment-specific data is managed in src/test/resources/config.properties.